 Now that we know that we can use it to build upon to make a quilt the right size.

-1) Measure the thickness of your mattress – start at the corner of the top and measure to the corner of the bottom
+- Measure the depth of your mattress from the top of the mattress to the bottom.

 This will get you pretty close to the final quilt size.
 You might want to add an additional 3-5″ to the final size to adjust for quilting, and bodies sleeping under the quilt. {don’t you hate it when one side isn’t covered because your body lifts the quilt?!
 I totally do}